tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/快直播服务费用_intl_en.md

 - Assume that the bitrate of a live streaming session was 500 Kbps (This is the sum of the audio bitrate and video bitrate.
 If you transcode the stream to a specific video bitrate, the sum of this video bitrate and the audio bitrate will be used for billing), and there were 100 concurrent viewers at the peak, the highest bandwidth used would be:
    500 Kbps x 100 = 50,000 Kbps = 50 Mbps.
 - Assume that you used the LEB service on January 4, 2022 and your bandwidth usage reached 50 Mbps at the highest.
-On January 5, 2022, you would be charged:
+On January 5, 2022, the following bandwidth fee would be billed:
    0.2114 (USD/Mbps/Day) x 50 (Mbps) = 10.57 USD.
 - By default, fees are billed based on downstream usage.
 However, upstream usage will also be billed if the ratio of downstream traffic to upstream traffic is smaller than 10:1 and the peak upstream bandwidth used in a day exceeds 100 Mbps.
-The billing mode, list prices, and tiered pricing rules for upstream usage are the same as those for LVB playback.
+The billing mode, list prices, and tiered pricing rules for upstream usage are the same as those for downstream usage.

 >?
 If you have a large-scale live streaming business, then a daily billing mode may not meet your needs.
-Please [contact](https://intl.cloud.tencent.com/contact-us) the Tencent Cloud sales team or [submit a ticket](https://console.cloud.tencent.com/workorder/category) for other billing options.
+Please contact the Tencent Cloud sales team or [submit a ticket](https://console.cloud.tencent.com/workorder/category) for other billing options.